Welcome to today's edition of the Rush 24-7 podcast.

 But Obama, in my opinion, is being brought in for the same thing, only a different type of gravitas, and that is he carries no baggage with him.

-He had his coming out party in Boston in 2004.
+He had his coming-out party in Boston in 2004.

-He was pushed, push, pushed.
+He was pushed, pushed, pushed.

-He's a backbencher, he's done nothing in the Senate, he's done nothing now.
+He's done nothing in the Senate.

 He is being groomed for the VP slot.